From Symmetry to Geometry: Tractable Nonconvex Problems: Nonconvex Problems with Rotational Symmetry

-where $\mb a_1, \dots, \mb a_m \in \bb C^n$ are the rows of $\mb A$.
-We saw above that the univariate version of this function has a very simple landscape, which is dictated almost entirely by phase symmetry, and that it has no spurious local minimizers. {\em Should we expect similar behavior in this higher dimensional setting?}
+where $\mb a_1, \dots, \mb a_m \in \bb C^n$ are the row vectors of $\mb A$.
+We saw from above that the univariate version of this function has a very simple landscape, which is dictated almost entirely by phase symmetry, and that it has no spurious local minimizers. {\em Should we expect similar behavior in this higher dimensional setting?}